 The net tangible book value per share of our common stock, adjusted to reflect the net proceeds we receive from this offering, will be substantially below the initial public offering price.
-You will therefore incur immediate and substantial dilution of \$15.78 per share at the initial public offering price of \$20.00 per share.
-In addition, as of December 31, 2004, our board had approved, effective upon completion of this offering, granting options to acquire 260,000 shares of our common stock with an exercise price per share equal to the closing price of a share of our common stock on the first day of trading.
+You will therefore incur immediate and substantial dilution of \$15.10 per share at an initial public offering price of \$19.00 per share.
+In addition, as of December 31, 2004, we had options outstanding to acquire 260,000 shares of our common stock with an exercise price per share equal to the closing price of a share of our common stock on the first day of trading.
 To the extent that this exercise price is lower than the initial public offering price and these securities are exercised, you will incur further dilution.
 As a result, if we are liquidated, you may not receive the full amount of your investment.
 See "Dilution."